Yvette Holt

-Yvette Henry Holt is an Australian literary executive, multi-award-winning contemporary Australian Aboriginal poet, essayist, researcher and editor.
+Yvette Henry Holt (born 31 January 1971) is an Australian literary executive, contemporary Australian Aboriginal poet, essayist, researcher and editor.
 She heralds from the Bidjara, Yiman and Wakaman nations of Queensland.
-The youngest child born to prominent Queensland Elder, Albert Holt and Marlene (née Henry) Holt, Yvette came to poetic prominence with her first award-winning collection of poetry Anonymous Premonition in 2008.
-Between 2009-2021 Holt lived and worked in Central Australia among the Central and Western Arrernte peoples of Hermansburg and Alice Springs.
+The youngest child born to prominent Queensland Elder, Albert Holt and Marlene (née Henry) Holt.

+Holt came to poetic prominence with her first award-winning collection of poetry Anonymous Premonition in 2008.
+Between 2009-202, she lived and worked in Central Australia among the Central and Western Arrernte peoples of Hermansburg and Alice Springs.

 Early years and education

-Yvette Holt was born in 1971 at the Royal Brisbane Women’s Hospital, her family lived in Inala East since 1968 where they had contributed to Queensland education in primary, secondary and tertiary, Queensland Police Service, community and social justice, Queensland Stolen Wages Class-Action, Brisbane Murri Court, Inala Elders, and the Southern Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
+Holt was born in 1971 at the Royal Brisbane Women's Hospital.
+Her family lived in Inala East since 1968 where they had contributed to Queensland education in primary, secondary and tertiary, Queensland Police Service, community and social justice, Queensland Stolen Wages Class-Action, Brisbane Murri Court, Inala Elders, and the Southern Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
 Yvette attended Serviceton Primary State School, now known as Durack State School, where she excelled at singing, softball and writing.

 Holt graduated with a Bachelor of Arts in Adult Education and Community Management, at the University of Technology, Sydney UTS, Faculty of Business, 2007.